DreasL02/NeuralNetworkAccelerator/README.md

 The XDC file used for the target board can found [here](Basys3_Master.xdc).

 The utilization of the FPGA resources varies depending on the configuration of the accelerator.

+An interesting resource available in the Basys3 board is the DSP48E1 module, which is a dedicated DSP module that can be used to implement MAC operations.
+The module is capable of performing a 25x18 bit multiplication and a 48 bit addition in a single clock cycle [2].
+It is therefore perfect for implementing the MAC operation in the PE, when remaining below the bit width limit of 18.

-Below is a table of the utilization of the FPGA resources as reported by Vivado for the synthesis of different configurations of a three layer network where fixed point is disabled:
+Below is a table of the utilization of the FPGA resources as reported by Vivado for the synthesis of different configurations of a three layer network where fixed point is disabled and the values are unsigned:

 | Dimensions of matrix | Bit width | Slice LUTs <br/>(20800 total) | Slice Registers <br/>(41600 total) | DSPs <br/>(90 total) |
 |----------------------|-----------|-------------------------------|------------------------------------|----------------------|